ManuMario0/asm-exercises/more-or-less/README.md

 # Great-or-less
 You certainly heard a bit about this game.
 This is a small game where you have to guess a number between 0 and 1000.
-Your task, should you choose to accept it, is to make a small function in assembly language to compare the value entered by the user and the value to guess.
+Your task, should you choose to accept it, is to make a small function called 'compare' in assembly language to compare the value entered by the user and the value to guess.

 Input :
 - %edi : value to guess